 Now let’s understand the importance of DevOps using diagrams.

 - DevOps is a software delivery process or practice

 - DevOps is all about automation.

 - DevOps helps the organization to increase the frequency of delivery.

 Job Scope for DevOps

-Now many of you were thinking that what is the scope of a software professional who knows DevOps process and their tools.
+Now many of you are thinking that what is the scope of a software professional who knows DevOps processes and their tools.